Skip to content

 CommandDescription

-plugin remove NAMERemove a plugin (stops it if running)
+plugin remove NAMERemove a plugin (deletes plugins.d/<name>.toml or removes from config.toml)

 plugin enable NAMEEnable a disabled plugin